 Implementing effective virus control measures is key to sustaining operations.
 Monitor these measures actively, some with fixed frequencies and some on an ad hoc basis.
 At the same time, be ready to respond reactively and investigate if controls cease to be effective or fail.

 Ensure that routine internal metrics reflect priorities and concerns.
 This may include key performance indicators and sickness or absence levels, as well as indicators of employee wellbeing and engagement.
 Ensure that compliance with new or amended controls is monitored.
+Some organisations are separating coronavirus illness and vaccination reactions from their normal sickness absence.
+This ensures employees do not fall foul of their absence business rules.

 Look beyond your organisation to learn from events and developments at a local, national and global level, as well as within your own industrial sector.
 For example, consider benchmarking against peer organisations.